soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 ## Viewing Cloud App Security alerts

-Alerts that are triggered by Office 365 Cloud App Security policies are now displayed on the **View alerts** page in the Security & Compliance Center.
+Alerts that are triggered by Office 365 Cloud App Security policies are now displayed on the **View alerts** page in the security and compliance center.
 This includes alerts that are triggered by activity policies and alerts that are triggered by anomaly detection policies in Office 365 Cloud App Security.
-This means you can view all alerts in the Security & Compliance Center.
+This means you can view all alerts in the security and compliance center.
 Note that Office 365 Cloud App Security is only available for organizations with an Office 365 Enterprise E5 or Office 365 US Government G5 subscription.
 For more information, see [Overview of Office 365 Cloud App Security](office-365-cas-overview.md).

 Additionally, organizations that have Microsoft Cloud App Security as part of an Enterprise Mobility + Security E5 subscription or as a standalone service can also view Cloud App Security alerts that are related to Office 365 apps and services in the Security & Compliance Center.

-To display only Cloud App Security alerts in the Security & Compliance Center, use the **Source** filter and select **Cloud App Security**.
+To display only Cloud App Security alerts in the security and compliance center, use the **Source** filter and select **Cloud App Security**.

 ![Use the Source filter to display only Cloud App Security alerts](media/FilterCASAlerts.png)

-Similar to an alert triggered by a Security & Compliance Center alert policy, you can click a Cloud App Security alert to display a flyout page with details about the alert.
+Similar to an alert triggered by a security and compliance center alert policy, you can click a Cloud App Security alert to display a flyout page with details about the alert.
 The alert includes a link to view the details and manage the alert in the Cloud App Security portal and a link to the corresponding Cloud App Security policy that triggered the alert.
 See [Review and take action on alerts in Office 365 Cloud App Security](review-office-365-cas-alerts.md).

 ![Alert details contain links to the Cloud App Security portal](media/CASAlertDetail.png)

 > [!IMPORTANT]
-> Changing the status of a Cloud App Security alert in the Security & Compliance Center won't update the resolution status for the same alert in the Cloud App Security portal.
-For example, if you mark the status of the alert as **Resolved** in the Security & Compliance Center, the status of the alert in the Cloud App Security portal is unchanged.
+> Changing the status of a Cloud App Security alert in the security and compliance center won't update the resolution status for the same alert in the Cloud App Security portal.
+For example, if you mark the status of the alert as **Resolved** in the security and compliance center, the status of the alert in the Cloud App Security portal is unchanged.
 To resolve or dismiss a Cloud App Security alert, manage the alert in the Cloud App Security portal.